jekyll/jekyll/docs/_docs/step-by-step/02-liquid.md

 ```
 {% endraw %}

-To get our changes to show up on the page, we need to add something called a `frontmatter` to the top of our HTML.
-We will discuss frontmatters more in the next section.
-For now, just add this to the top of your html file:
+To get our changes processed by Jekyll we need to add [front matter](03-front-matter/) to the top of the page:

 {% raw %}
 ```markdown